DecimalTurn/awesome-vba/README.md

 ### VB6 / VBScript

 - [Planet Source Code](https://github.com/Planet-Source-Code/PSCIndex) - A code repository GitHub which holds copious amounts of code.
 The site was closed down in 2023, but fortunately all VBA/VB6 samples were archived on GitHub today.
 Possibly not the entire collection (?) of projects/source code that was previously available at the PSC website.
-- [vbAccelerator Archive](https://github.com/tannerhelland/vbAccelerator-Archive) - archived copy of vbAccelerator site (articles, source code, etc.) that disappeared in 2015, reappeared in 2018, and anyone's guess what's going to next...
+- [vbAccelerator Archive](https://github.com/tannerhelland/vbAccelerator-Archive) - Archived copy of vbAccelerator site (articles, source code, etc.) that disappeared in 2015, reappeared in 2018, and anyone's guess what's going to next.
 Primarily VB6, but useful VBA resource.

 ### Websites